mantidproject/mantid/dev-docs/source/Packaging.rst

    - ``ANACONDA_TOKEN_CREDENTIAL_ID`` = ``anaconda-cloud-token``
    - ``BRANCH_NAME`` = ``1234_new_file_search``

 5. Click ``Build``.
 This will take you back to the main job page, the build just set off will be the most recent (highest number) build on the left hand side.
+It is a good idea to make note of the build number / copy the link somewhere safe.
+If the build is for testing a pr, make suer to add the link to the testing instructions.
 6. Once the job has successfully completed, check `the Mantid Anaconda page <mantid-conda-org_>`_ to make sure it has uploaded.
 7. Head to IDAaaS (or any linux system) and run ``mamba install -c mantid/label/new_file_system_test mantidworkbench`` in a new environment to install the test package.